heuri0419/block-tagger/README.md

 # block-tagger

-A simple experimental tool for tagging and managing text blocks, with JSON import/export support.
+A small experimental tool for tagging and managing text blocks, with JSON import/export.

-## Status
+## Current state

-This project is currently an early prototype.
+This is an early prototype.

-The database/import format is not documented yet, because it is still changing and documenting it too early would be annoying to maintain.
+The import/database format is not documented yet because it is still changing.
+I will add documentation later when the format becomes more stable.

-The current version may contain bugs, because the creator has not fully tested the code before publishing it.
+There may be bugs in this version.
+The code has not been fully tested before being published.

-## Features

-- Tag text blocks
-- Manage tags
-- Import/export data as JSON
-- Edit and organize block-based notes

-## Notes
+## Built with AI assistance

 This project was built with help from AI tools.